aws-neuron/aws-neuron-sdk/general/arch/neuron-hardware/neuron-core-v2.rst

 Just like in NeuronCore-v1, The ScalarEngine is optimized for scalar-computations, in which every element of the output is dependent on one element of the input.
-The ScalarEngine is highly parallelized, and can perform 1,600 floating point operations per cycle (3x speedup relative to NeuronCore-v1).
+The ScalarEngine is highly parallelized, and delivers 2.9 TFLOPS of FP32 computations (3x speedup relative to NeuronCore-v1).
 The NeuronCore-v2 ScalarEngine can handle various data-types, including cFP8, FP16, BF16, TF32, FP32, INT8, INT16 and INT32.